Moths of North Carolina

 Habitats: Piedmont records come from rich, wet-to-mesic forests.
 Mountain records come from cove forests and also from a high elevation site that has extensive open fields as well as stands of hardwood forests.

-Larval Host Plants: Larvae appear to be monophagous on Hairy Leafcup (Smallanthus uvedalia) (Wagner et al., 2011). - View
+Larval Host Plants: Larvae appear to be monophagous on Hairy Leafcup (Smallanthus uvedalia) (Wagner et al., 2011), which has been confirmed as the host in North Carolina. - View

 Wikipedia